-Entering the Chelsea Flower show I am always hit by an explosion of colour.
+One of my favourite things about visiting Chelsea Flower Show is the explosion of colour.
 To add your own rainbow riot of colour, pick plants that are at opposite ends of the colour wheel.
 The differing colours offer a dynamic burst of hues that are great at complementing each other.

 This comes in handy when choosing a colour scheme for your garden as you select colours that can tone your garden to differing effects.
 For example, pairing harmonising tones, such as oranges and greens together create a calming effect.
 Or opt for a triadic colour scheme by selecting colours from across the wheel that have the ability to draw the eye into a triangle shape across your chosen spot.
 You can really have a lot of fun and creativity with it!